fudedevelopments/kts-web/DEPLOYMENT.md

 # KTS Kavin Portfolio Website - Deployment Guide

 ## Overview
-This is a professional portfolio website for KTS Kavin, a BJP Youth Wing leader in Tamil Nadu.
+This is a professional portfolio website for KTS Kavin, BJP State Secretary Youth Wing Tamil Nadu.
 The site is built with Next.js, TypeScript, shadcn UI, and Tailwind CSS.

 ## Technology Stack
 - **Framework**: Next.js 15.5.2 with App Router